The main sources of real estate law are the following:

-According to Peruvian legislation, the responsibility is mainly assigned to the building contractor, who is responsible for the construction, the quality of the materials or defects in the land, among others.
+According to Peruvian legislation, the responsibility for design and construction is mainly assigned to the building contractor, who is responsible for the construction, the quality of the materials or defects in the land, among others.
 The building contractor also assumes the risk of damages until the finished building is handed over to the owner.
 In addition to this, if the building under construction is destroyed or there is a risk of construction defects, the contractor is held responsible for five years after handing over the works.

 Contractors usually provide a performance bond issued by a bank to guarantee compliance with their obligations.
 On the other hand, limited liability is a way to distribute the risk in building a construction.
 It is, however, important to mention that the Peruvian Civil Code establishes that any limitation of liability based on negligence will be invalid.

 Parties are effectively allowed to agree that an owner is entitled to monetary compensation, if certain milestone and completion dates are not achieved.
 Moreover, agreements usually include penalties, discount on the payment or a compliance bond, any of which may be executed in case of delay.

 It is also common for owners to look for security on the contractor's performance, not only through letters of guarantee or performance bonds, but also through previous accredited experience.

 The contractors could enter a legal claim duly accredited in order to lien or encumber a property.
 This could happen by judicial decision after verifying the debt.

 As mentioned in 4.4 Obtaining Entitlements to Develop a New Project, before the project can be inhabited or used: